gatsbyjs/gatsby/docs/docs/process-payments-with-stripe.md

 4. Submit the token to your server (client-side)
 5. Create a charge with the token (server-side)

 Because of how Gatsby is rendered, you'll need to make sure the window is available before loading Stripe.
-One way to do this is using the useState hook to save an instance of stripe and the useEffect hook to load stripe if the window is not undefined.
+One way to do this is using the `useState` hook to save an instance of Stripe and the useEffect hook to load Stripe if the window is not undefined.
 The code snippet below shows a small example of these changes.
-Instead of passing your API key to the `<StripeProvider />`, you'll pass the stripe variable.
+Instead of passing your API key to the `<StripeProvider />`, you'll pass the `stripe` variable.

 ```javascript
 import { Elements, StripeProvider } from "react-stripe-elements"